 Charity Match Program

 AWS and SMI recognize the important role that charitable, nonprofit organizations play in the communities where we live and work.
 We’re launching a charitable match program to support the work of these organizations and to encourage and support employee giving.
-The program provides a dollar-for-dollar match of employee contributions from a minimum of $25 to a maximum of $250 per employee per fiscal year – doubling the impact of our employee’s community contributions.
+The program provides a dollar-for-dollar match of employee contributions from a minimum of $25 to a maximum of $250 per employee per calendar year – doubling the impact of our employee’s community contributions.

 How it works: